 We pursue all available damages from Fort Lauderdale dog bite injuries

 You have the right to pursue all expenses you incur after sustaining injuries from animals that bite or otherwise attack you.
 Each personal injury lawyer at our firm can help you pursue expenses such as the following:

 - Immediate and follow-up medical attention for the direct injuries

 - Costs associated with long-term or permanent scarring or other disabilities

 - The additional costs associated with attacks by animals who have not had the required rabies shots or other vaccinations

 - Lost time from work, including time required to visit a doctor or a Fort Lauderdale dog bite lawyer

 - Pain and suffering

 Each case is unique, and your animal attacks attorney from Fazio, DiSalvo & Abers, P.A. takes the time to learn all the effects the incident had on the lives of you and your entire family.
 If you or a loved one sustains injuries from a dog bite, you should always seek immediate medical attention.
 Even relatively minor bites can cause infections or other illnesses if left untreated.
-Then, as soon as possible, schedule a free consultation with an experienced dog bite lawyer.
+Then, as soon as possible, schedule a free consultation with an experienced Fort Lauderdale dog bite attorney.